davisanc/AzureSecurityLabs/README.md

 Full details about Azure Key Vault can be found here: [https://azure.microsoft.com/en-us/services/key-vault/](https://azure.microsoft.com/en-us/services/key-vault/)

-For Azure Disk encryption to work, the Key Vault and the VMs must be co-located in the same Azure region.
+For Azure Disk encryption to work, the Key Vault and the VMs must be co-located in the same Azure region and subscription.

 ### 9.1 - Create the Azure Key Vault